rsdoiel/antenna/archives/2025/planet_2025.28.md

 date: 2025-07-18, from: RTÉ News

-Cork duo Patrick Horgan and Seamus Harnedy, along with All-Ireland hurling final opponent Noel McGrath of Tipperary, are showing how players can still compete at the hightest level in their mid 30s.
+Cork duo Patrick Horgan and Seamus Harnedy, along with All-Ireland hurling final opponent Noel McGrath of Tipperary, are showing how players can still compete at the highest level in their mid 30s.

 <br>